youngklee/ZenPackers/git.rst

     [bash]: git flow feature start area51
     [bash]: git flow feature publish area51
-      - (This creates the feature branch on Github, and allows you to "push")
+      - (This creates the feature branch on Github, and allows "push")
     [bash]: git status
-        On branch feature/area51 (don't give version #'s) nothing to commit (working directory clean)
+        On branch feature/area51
+        nothing to commit (working directory clean)

         .... do some work ....
         .... do some more work ....
         .... you are finished ....
+        .... now commit ....

-    [bash]: git commit -am "Comment: this new feature fixes bugs"
+    [bash]: git commit -am "Comment: This fixes bug ZEN-3234823"
     [bash]: git push (nothing happens)
       - (At this point you can ask for a Pull Request or continue)
       - (Now you are finished with this feature...)